bpafoshizle/home-kube-setup/README.md

 # Initial Setup

-## Pi Setup
+## Pi SSH Setup
-As a prerequisite to running any ansible playbooks and setting up of kubernetes, first the scripts in the deploy/00-setup-scripts to generate SSH identities, and set up cgroups and swap for docker.
-Additionally, if replacing bletchley001, you would need to add its key to github keys.
+As a prerequisite to running ansible automation against hosts in the cluster, we first need to add ssh authorized users to each host.
+I've put relevant public keys that will be used as control nodes (e.g. my MacBook Pro and the bletchley001 pi) in my github account, and they can be accessed at: https://github.com/bpafoshizle.keys.
+Adding these keys to `~/.ssh/authorized_keys` on the managed node will allow ansible commands to be executed on the control node without having to worry about a username and password.
+The [00-get-ssh-authorized-users.sh](deploy/00-get-ssh-authorized-users.sh) script can be run on each managed node to add the ssh keys for control nodes as defined in my github keys.

 ## Links and Tutorials Followed